 Define the scope for individual actions.
 Those actions can be of various type: creating a project, deleting a credential, reading roles, etc.

 These policies can also be narrowed down to specific entities.
-So that, if you were to have multiple projects, you could create a role containing policies only for a specific subset of project.
+So that, if you were to have multiple credentials, you could create a role containing policies only for a specific subset of credential.
 Thus allowing you to have a thinner control on who can do what.

-If no entity is given, then the policy will be applied to all entities within the organization
+If no resource is given, then the policy will be applied to all resources within the organization

 Roles represents a logical aggregation sets of policies & entities.
 New policies cannot be created, as they are based on the possible action within the product, but roles can.